 Whenever there is war or conflict, there are people who suffer or are forced to flee.
 We believe that everyone has the right to receive aid if they need it, and we work to make sure that Estonian humanitarian aid would reach people in need.
 As a small organization we are not able to be everywhere but then we can be flexible and effective in our interventions.

-At the moment, Estonian Refugee Council is active in Ukraine and Turkey.
+At the moment, Estonian Refugee Council is active in Ukraine, Jordan and Lebanon.
+Previously, ERC has also been active in Turkey.

 We started our humanitarian aid activities in Ukraine already at the end of 2014 when we, together with two other NGOs, launched a donation gathering campaign "For Ukraine!" ("Ukraina heaks!").
 Estonian Refugee Council was the lead organization of this campaign.